jbrogers63/webclient/README.md

 ## Features

-- Uses on the Java standard library, no external dependencies
+- Uses the Java standard library, no external dependencies
 - Simple to use
 - Lightweight